FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ### Trial Forwarding Ratio

-The trial forwarding ratio is a dimensionless floating point value that ranges from 0.0 to 1.0, inclusive.
+The trial forwarding ratio is a dimensionless floating point value that ranges from 0.0 to 1.0, both inclusive.
 It is calculated by dividing the number of frames successfully forwarded by the SUT by the total number of frames expected to be forwarded during the trial.